AdUki/LimLim/readme.md

  * remove " from field values of tables (not so easy as i thought)
  * add feature that user can change values of introspected values
  * add gui widget for breakpoints and watchpoints
- * On windows debugging is SLOW.
-I suppose windows doesn't have so quick process input/output managment so that slows program down (or it is worse qtprocess implementation???).
-Program needs complete change of LimDebug
+ * debugging is slow (on windows is SLOW - i think doesn't have so quick process input/output managment like unix systems), program would need complete change of debugger
     * i think saving Lua states to XML file and sending directly to Qt application would be ideal
     * lua debugger have to remeber, which values needs to send main program
     * main program would send complex orders to Lua debugger with executable lua codes or XML